"Germany - In The Heart of Europe"

 U.S. faculty in German (studies) preferably teaching full-time at smaller colleges or institutions that offer German as a major or a German/German Studies degree are encouraged to apply.
 Preference will be given to faculty who have not had a similar experience in Germany during the last 5 years.
 Applicants must be in the possession of a valid U.S. passport.

-Further information on the next program dates and announcement for the Fulbright DAAD Leipzig Summer Academy will be available here in due time.
+The program will be not offered in 2018.
+Further information on the 2019 program dates and announcement for the Fulbright DAAD Leipzig Summer Academy will be available here in due time (automn 2018).